Florida Landmarks

 The Art Deco Historic District Played An Important Role In The Social & Cultural History Of Miami Beach

 In addition to their architectural significance, the buildings in the Art Deco Historic District played an important role in the social and cultural history of Miami Beach.
-During the 1930s and 1940s, the district was a popular destination for tourists and celebrities, who were drawn to its vibrant nightlife and glamorous atmosphere.
+During the 1930s and 1940s, the district was a popular destination for tourists and celebrities, who were drawn to its nightlife and glamorous atmosphere.

 The district’s many hotels and restaurants were frequented by celebrities such as Frank Sinatra, Elizabeth Taylor, and Jackie Gleason.